owenharvey7/Python-Projects/Chat GPT Challenges/Challenges.md

 # I prompted Chat GPT to give me a variety of coding challenges in Python ranging in skill level and these are the challenges

-1. <input type="checkbox"> Hello World Challenge: Display "Hello, World!" on the console and make it print your name as well.
+1. [x] Hello World Challenge: Display "Hello, World!" on the console and make it print your name as well.
 1. <input type="checkbox" checked> Variables and Data Types Challenge: Calculate the area of a rectangle using variables for length and width.

 User Input Challenge: Create a program that asks the user for two numbers and prints their sum.